frangelbarrera/Network-Scanner/README.md

 ### Key Components

 - **Reconnaissance Module**: Subdomain enumeration, port scanning, DNS/WHOIS lookups
-- **AI Assistant**: OpenAI integration for intelligent analysis and recommendations
+- **AI Assistant**: Optional OpenAI integration for assisted analysis and recommendations; when configured, submitted messages, context and scan results are sent to the selected provider
-- **Vulnerability Scanner**: Web app and network service security assessment
+- **Vulnerability Scanner**: Web app and network service security assessment using checks that may be heuristic and require manual validation
 - **Report Generator**: Professional PDF/HTML report creation
 - **Access Control**: Token-gated production API and browser-local project preferences